NerdNu/WingCommander/README.md

 Permissions
 -----------

- * `wingcommander.fly` - Permission to use powered flight and `/gauge`.
+ * `wingcommander.fly` - Permission to use powered flight.
 Without this permission, elytra can still be used in their default mode, to glide.
+ * `wingcommander.gauge` - Permmision to see gauges and use `/gauge`.
  * `wingcommander.admin` - Permission to administer the plugin (run `/wingcommander reload`).